 Starting a new job may be daunting and you need to feel as positive and confident about it as possible.
 Creating a positive and strong first impression will help you move forward effectively in the early stages of your new job.
 Your first few months will give you the opportunity to impress your manager and build new relationships with fellow employees.

-The first 30 days are extremely important, here are my tips on how to settle in to the organisation.
+The first 30 days are extremely important, here are our tips on how to settle in to the organisation.

 Coming across as too eager could put people off.
 If you are new at an office, do not try too hard or you may come across as having an agenda or considered to be pushy.
 Get a feel for the people around you and listen to what others say.
 As you start to work more closely with them look for things you may have in common to build a rapport.

 You may be paired up with a colleague or mentor as part of an induction process.
 They will be your “go to” to answer questions and to ensure you have everything you need.
 This could be a peer or someone senior to you such as your manager.
 You are likely to be given a lot of information throughout your first week.
 You will need to be able to take on board this information by actively listening and ensuring you ask questions where necessary.

 Take time to learn about the existing culture.
 Before starting a new job, you could use online resources such as www.glassdoor.co.uk to research and get some initial information on this topic.
 Read reviews from previous employees about the culture of the organisation or research on LinkedIn.
 Once you start the role, ask questions and try not to compare your new company to your old company.